SamZhang02/SecondBrain/README.md

 ## Development Notes
 - Backend configuration lives in `dubhack/config.py`.
 Set `FRONTEND_ORIGIN` if the client runs on a non-default host, and export AWS credentials with permissions to invoke Bedrock.
 - Concept summaries live in Redis; wipe them with `just db-wipe` or stop the container with `just db-down`.
-- Additional helpers: `just fmt`, `just lint`, and `just test` cover formatting, linting, and backend tests.
-Use `client/justfile` for client-only commands if needed.

-Happy hacking!